Software budget estimation revealed: How to set a software project budget

 Here’s some good news: a reliable budgeting process helps to mitigate those risks.
 When asking for estimations, be sure to ask the company to include all the assumptions and risks behind.

-2. Decide between two approaches to budgeting
+2. Decide between two approaches to software project budgeting

 To get a realistic estimate on software product development, you need to ask yourself the right questions about your project.
 You can basically choose between two approaches here: